chef/automate/components/docs-chef-io/content/automate/ha_inplace_upgrade.md

 ## Prerequisites

-- Ability to mount the file system, which was mounted to A2HA Cluster for backup purpose, to Automate HA.
+- A2HA cluster should be in healthy state

-- A2HA is configured to take backup on mounted network drive (location example : `/mnt/automate_backup`).
+- A2HA is configured to take backup on mounted network drive (location example : /mnt/automate_backup).

 ## Taking Backup and clean up of instances.